For a general discussion of our modelisation of video games in TTRPGs, see our video games writeups FAQ.

 - Entertainment and/or educational media.

-Humanity by Shepard’s time has access to gene-editing therapy.
-It seems commonly used – at least for Alliance personnel and citizens from the wealthier Earth nations.
+Gene-editing therapy seems commonly used.
+At least for Alliance personnel and citizens from the wealthier Earth nations.

-The main application of in utero gene therapy seems to correct inherited health conditions – from poor eyesight to increased chances of cardiac diseases.
-The most drastic corrections have small (sub-0.5%) chance of triggering complications.
+The main application of in utero gene therapy seems to correct inherited health conditions.
+This ranges from poor eyesight to increased chances of cardiac diseases.
+The most drastic corrections have a tiny (sub-0.5%) chance of triggering complications.

-Adults can also receive gene therapy, but it takes years to work and seems mostly palliative.
+Adults can also receive gene therapy.
+But it takes years to work and seems mostly palliative.
 It addresses either something that wasn’t fixed due to a lack of gene therapy, or an acquired condition.
-For instance expensive treatments exist that counter the effects of lengthy exposure to null gravity, such as weakening the organs and bones.
+For instance expensive treatments exist that counter the effects of lengthy exposure to null gravity.
+Such as the weakening of the organs and bones.

 With gene therapy, Humans have a natural life expectancy circa 130-160 years.
 It would appear that folks are still relatively healthy near the end of that lifespan.

-None of these enhancements have a clear impact individually, but the sum of the improvements promotes fitness, aggression, reflexes and pain/stress tolerance.
-Muscle development also seems facilitated, particularly for males.
+None of these enhancements have a clear impact individually.
+But the sum of the improvements promotes fitness, aggression, reflexes and pain/stress tolerance.
+Muscle development also seems facilitated, particularly for males and other testosterone-rich persons.

 Systems Alliance soldiers in top shape have a touch of Regeneration.
 Like other genetic therapy benefits this is within the confines of being a person who heals remarkably well and quickly, rather than some sort of superhuman ability.